Definition of Inventory Account in Periodic Method

-Textbooks often change the balance in the account Inventory (under the periodic method) through closing entries.
+Textbooks may change the balance in the account Inventory (under the periodic method) through the closing entries.
 (One closing entry removes the amount of beginning inventory and one closing entry records the cost of the ending inventory.)
-We believe that an adjusting entry is more logical and efficient, especially when monthly and year-to-date financial statements are prepared using accounting software.
+We believe that an adjusting entry is more logical and efficient, especially when a company's monthly and year-to-date financial statements are prepared using accounting software.